EXHIBITION AT INTERACTION: NOW ON VIEW

 “As an aspiring artist challenged by verbal for neurodivergent individuals and all those who struggle to find or share their voices.
 At the same time, however, much of my work remains intentionally vague and relatively obscure.
 While many of my pieces tend to indicate unrest amongst banality and imply a potential for an unusual and significant occurrence, those specifics are often dependent upon individual communication, my process is frequently informed by a desire to advocate interpretation.
 I am particularly interested in establishing a dialogue between societal norms, mores, expectations, technological advances, and the more traditional aspects of my artistic practice.”

-Artworks: Picture Void and Voided Spaces are digital photography, print on paper, 4″x6″, displayed 12″x12″ as part of the Project H2O initiative
+Artworks: Picture Void and Voided Spaces (SOLD) are digital photography, print on paper, 4″x 6″, displayed 12″x 12″ as part of the Project H2O initiative

 Art in Small Measure